jamesonar/phase_0_handbook/coding_references/reflection_guidelines.md

 * How confident are you with each of the Learning Competencies?
 * Which parts of the challenge did you enjoy?
 * Which parts of the challenge did you find tedious?
+*

+Code combat was certainly a fun unexpected change of pace, but I'm not sure I had enough of an understanding of Javascript to really interpret broader lessons from the exercise, but I guess time will tell!
+Taking the time to do psuedo code is also difficult considering the simplicity of the exercise, but I suppose the goal isn't to help us accomplish this paritcular challenge's objective, but to establish good habits.
+Some aspects of Code Combat were confusing, such as when typing "this.moveUp()" the character seems to move an unspecified distance.
+I assume this distance is already coded but hidden?